odonckers/epic-failure/README.md

 ## Disclaimer

 This project is being actively worked on and much is to be added.
-All of the above code is working properly, but I do hope to add more in the comming months or more.
+All of the above code is working properly, but I do hope to add more in the coming months or more.